Don’t update your resume until you’ve read these Angliss tips

 - As we know, resumes need to be short and sweet, which can make it difficult to fully explain your previous roles and experience.
 A cover letter is your opportunity to elaborate and space for you to convince the employer about why you're the best candidate for the job.

 Want more tips?
 Luckily, Angliss is one of the TAFEs in Victoria which offers free sessions around resume and interview training through our Skills and Jobs Centre.
-So sign up for our September sessions on the 9th & 23rd to get that resume polished and interview skills nailed.
+So sign up our December session to get that resume polished and interview skills nailed.